johanchouquet/seed/frontend/app/README.md

 ### Reusable components

 Wire provides a factory like `create` for reusing specs.
-It works like any other so you can use init, ready, connect etc. If you need to inject properties into it then you can use `provide` like in the below.
+It works like any other so you can use init, ready, connect etc. If you need to inject properties into it then you can use `provide` like below.

 ```coffeescript
 define